music-discussion/GDPS-Browser/README.md

 ## Using this for a GDPS?

 ~~I mean, sure.
 Why not.~~
-Hold up, wait a minute... private servers are an official feature now!
+Hold up, wait a minute... thats what this is for!!

-If you would like to add your GDPS to GDBrowser, [fill out this quick form](https://forms.gle/kncuRqyKykQX42QD7) and I'll be happy to add it (provided the server is relatively large and active)
+If you would like to add your GDPS to GDPS Browser, [fill out this quick form](https://forms.gle/mc77U9KpJM3AFm8v8) and I'll be happy to add it (provided the server is good and active)

 If you 100% insist on adding a private server to your own magical little fork, you can do so by adding it to **servers.json**.
 Simply add a new object to the array with the following information: